KevinMusgrave/pytorch-metric-learning/docs/trainers.md

 * **dataset**: The dataset you want to train on.
 Note that training methods do not perform validation, so do not pass in your validation or test set.
 * **data_device**: The device that you want to put batches of data on.
 If not specified, the trainer will put the data on any available GPUs.
 * **loss_weights**: A dictionary mapping loss names to numbers.
 Each loss will be multiplied by the corresponding value in the dictionary.
 If not specified, then no loss weighting will occur.
-* **label_mapper**: A function that takes in a label and returns another label.
-For example, it might be useful to move a set of labels ranging from 100-200 to a range of 0-100, in which case you could pass in ```lambda x: x-100```.
 If not specified, then the original labels are used.
 * **sampler**: The sampler used by the dataloader.
 If not specified, then random sampling will be used.
 * **collate_fn**: The collate function used by the dataloader.